vickmuir/Backup/index.md

 **Confirming the EVault service purchase**
 1. In the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}, select **Devices** > **Device List** from the main menu.
 2. Locate the new server that you ordered.
-  - If there's clock icon next to the url, you'll need to wait to continue with the EVault purchase confirmation.
+  - If there's clock icon next to the url, you need to wait to continue with the EVault purchase confirmation.
 You can refresh the page to see an updated status on your new server.
 When the clock icon is no longer present, you can proceed with the next steps to confirm the EVault service purchase.
   - When the clock icon is no longer showing for your server, click the link (the server's url) to go to the **Device Details** page.
 3. Click the **Storage** tab to display the EVault information.
 4. Inspect the EVault section, and verify that the size that was selected during the EVault purchase process is displayed next to the EVault link.